sylzys/bakethelake/_i18n/en/_posts/2023-02-07-batch-stream-processing.md

 <figure>
     <img src="assets/images/stream_processing.jpg" alt="Les données peuvent être collectées en 'stream processing', en (quasi) temps-réel"/>
-    <figcaption>Data can be processed en (near) real-time by using 'stream processing'.</figcaption>
+    <figcaption>Data can be processed on (near) real-time by using 'stream processing'.</figcaption>
 </figure>

 ## Batch processing

 While stream processing can provide a real-time overview, it does not easily give a clear, in-depth perspective on the data.

-It is difficult to imagine a gigantic whiteboard on which all the transactions of the year are recorded in detail.
+It is difficult to imagine a gigantic whiteboard on which all the transactions of the year would be recorded in detail.

-So we store the data and analyze it by "chunk".
+So we store the data and analyze it in "chunk".
 A batch of a week, a month, a year of sales...
 We can make analysis on larger data and have a global vision, see the "big picture".

 Of course, nothing prevents stream processing over long periods of time, assuming you have the necessary resources and adapt your workflow with the appropriate tools.